najeebjebreel/KeyNet/README.md

 # Watermarking Deep Learning Models

 This repository provides a PyTorch implementation of the paper KeyNet: An Asymmetric Key-Style Framework for Watermarking Deep Learning Models.
-This repository provides scripts for watermarking neural networks by fine tuning a pre-trained model or by embedding the watermark from scratch.
+The repository contains a primary version of the source code and the used models.
+The framework provides scripts for watermarking neural networks by fine tuning a pre-trained model or by embedding the watermark from scratch.

 ## Paper